leostera/reason-design-patterns/patterns/boolean-blindness.md

 If we give `Admin.from_user` a `User.t` value, _maybe_ it returns us an `Admin.t` value.
 That is, not all Users are Admins, but if we get an Admin back, then we do not need to check anymore if that Admin is in fact an Admin.
 We say that our `Admin.t` value now carries a _proof_.
-Functions like `Admin.from_user` are normally called _smart constructors_.

-> NOTE: that _proof_ is really the type `Admin.t`, that can only be created
+That _proof_ is really the type `Admin.t`, that can only be created from a `User.t`.
+This is a very powerful technique to make more specific refinements over values than the type-system can help us make.

-> from a `User.t`.
+To achieve this, we use functions like `Admin.from_user`, that are normally called _smart constructors_.

 Now let's expand the first approach to include two function calls, one that's meant to be for admin users, and another one that's meant to be for regular users.

 ```reason
 let user : User.t = { name: "Joe Camel", role: "admin" };